KULeuven-Diepenbeek/osc-course/content/ch3-pointers/practical-use.md

 ### 4. Linked Lists

-You will discover in exercise '[the ancient library](/ch3-pointers/lab/)', you can link different `struct` instnaces together to create a list of items, instead of simply using Arrays or other existing data structures.
+You will discover in exercise '[the ancient library](/ch3-pointers/lab/)', you can link different `struct` instances together to create a list of items, instead of simply using Arrays or other existing data structures.
 Internally in the C libraries, pointers are applied to connect elements of a collection.
 Let us try to do the same.

 This is how the memory structure of your C code looks like without initializing any single variable: